Historic Seattle makes preliminary offer to purchase the Showbox

 In the latest twist to the Showbox saga, one of the preservation groups pushing for a landmark designation has made a preliminary offer to purchase the beloved concert hall.

-Historic Seattle is seeking a deal with owner Roger Forbes that would give the veteran nonprofit one year to raise enough money to buy the 80-year-old venue.
+Historic Seattle is seeking a deal with owner Roger Forbes that would give the veteran nonprofit one year to raise enough money to buy the 80-year-old venue located in downtown Seattle on First Avenue between Union and Pike streets.
 In exchange, the group would pause the landmark nomination process, which seeks to protect the downtown building from demolition.

 “This is what Historic Seattle does.
 We’ve done this for more than 40 years, we’ve done this with dozens of projects,” said Naomi West, the nonprofit’s director of philanthropy and engagement, pointing to Washington Hall as an example.
 “We said: Why not us?
 Nobody else is stepping forward.”